CIM Issues #6752

 DispatchSchedule

-Updated by David Haynes about 1 month ago
+Updated by David Haynes 7 months ago

 WG14, especially Part 9, would like to preserve the notion of "groups".
 While Part 9 has always supported group names, it never defined how groups are created and managed.
 Part 5 attempted to do this, but in doing so created the specialization "DER Groups".
 We would like to still see support for the mechanics of group maintenance (which spills over into Part 100), but see it generalized to support groups in general.
 We should support the notion of allowing one back office system to be the system-of-record that defines group membership, and another system (perhaps the AMI system) be the system that executes on that definition.
 This may involve quite a bit of communication as every device in the field is enrolled in the group, and verification of the enrollment is received from the implementing system.
 A change by the system of record to the group membership (perhaps due to feeder switching or some other activity in the field) could cause frequent churn to the group definition and frequent communication to maintain synchronization of the list as implemented in the field to the list as defined by the system of record.